zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/storage.rst

 ------------------------------

 In practice, a storage is used to save data acquired by a detector.
-Simply connecting a storage instance to a detector instance enables automated data flow management.
+Simply connecting a storage instance to a detector instance using the storage's ``connect()`` method enables automated data saving.

 Using the same detector instance as on the previous page, you can create a GUI for connected storage and detector: